qiboteam/qibo/examples/QSVD/README.md

     from qsvd import QSVD

-    # We choose a number of qubits, and the size of the bipartion with qubits 0,1,...,subzize-1
+    # We choose a number of qubits, and the size of the bipartition with qubits 0,1,...,subsize-1

     nqubits = 6
     subsize = 3